CPJKU/accompanion/README.md

 python launch_acc.py -f simple_pieces --piece new_piece
 ```

-***The Python wrapper for the Nakamura Alignment Tool provides a a scrpt for this (see Additional Resources below).
+***The Python wrapper for the Nakamura Alignment Tool provides a a script for this (see Additional Resources below).

-For more instructions follow the submodule documentation : [accompaniment_pieces](https://github.com/CPJKU/accompaniment_pieces)
+For more instructions follow the submodule documentation : [accompaniment_pieces](https://github.com/CPJKU/accompanion_pieces)

 ### Turn off MIDI routing